jes/hardbin/README.md

 In general it should either work out-of-the-box or give good instructions on how to make it work.

 The content will need to be pinned to make sure it stays around for long term (the same as any content stored in IPFS).
 [IPFSstore](https://ipfsstore.it/) is a service offering to pin content for a very, *very* small fee.
-Failing that, content should stay around as long as it is cached on any node.
+Failing that, content will stay around as long as it is cached on any node (e.g. a public gateway).

 ### Local gateway